teamkaidee/.dotfiles/python.md

 ### Installing dependencies manually

-* As dependency is now being handled in Pipfile, `pip` is no longer being used by itself to install them.
+* As dependency is now being handled in `Pipfile`, `pip` is no longer being used by itself to install them.
 * To install dependencies `pipenv` is using `pip` format of the command.
     ```bash
     pipenv installl flask==1.0.0